Adyen/adyen-commercetools/extension/docs/WebComponentsIntegrationGuide.md

 }
 ```

-The response includes the list of available paymentMethods:
+The response includes the list of available payment methods:

 ``` json
 {